newpatiente2e/docs/docs/17-install-prerequisites/30-local-install.md

     ![The image shows how to enter the repo url](img/clone_repo_url.png)

-1. Chose a folder to clone the repository to.
+1. Choose a folder to clone the repository in to.
 1. Select **OK** to clone the repository.
 1. You will be prompted to open the cloned repository.
 Select **Open**.
 1. Select **Install** for **Install Recommended Extensions**.
 1. Select **Restore** to restore the app dependencies.
-1. **DON'T** close VS Code as you will need it open for the rest of the workshop.
+1. **DON'T** close VS Code, as you'll need it open for the rest of the workshop.

 Congratulations!
-You have successfully installed the workshop prerequisites locally and have open the solution with VS Code.
+You've successfully installed the workshop prerequisites locally and opened the solution with VS Code.

 Next, [create the workshop Azure Services](../../create-azure-services/)